 Consequently, while the TT may have always looked like a hot ticket to excitement, its uncanny dynamic impression of a small four-door saloon has done little to set a keen driver’s imagination alight.

 The latest TT’s migration to the MQB platform may not seem like a reason for jubilation, but Audi’s early rhetoric suggests that fun has now been placed closer to centre stage, underpinned by less weight, a new and adaptive chassis and more power.
+Later this year, the range will be complete as the bombastic TT RS will join the other incumbants in the range.

 Could this be the TT we recommend unconditionally?
 Let’s see.